CodyAdam/my-admin-panel/README.md

 | Nginx             | Nginx          |                            | [nginx](./nginx/)                                     |

 # Auth
-Usernames and passwords for rabbitmq and postgres are in the [.env](./.env) file
+Usernames and passwords for rabbitmq and postgres are in the [.env](./.env) file.

 # Build and launch